kolkhis/tech-notes/ato/ato.md

 and the welcome I received from the other attendees, volunteers, and speakers was nothing short of amazing.

-Everyone, and I mean everyone (attendees, volunteers, and speakers) are all passionate about technology.
+Everyone -- and I mean everyone (attendees, volunteers, and speakers) -- is all passionate about technology.
 People are there because they care.
 The community is the beating heart of open source, and it's beating strong.

 ## Things I Learned